Kenneth J. Hines

 Ken brings more than two decades of experience as IRS-Criminal Investigation Director of Operations Policy and Support at IRS-Criminal Investigation’s National Headquarters where he managed nearly 4,000 agents worldwide.

 Ken is an Enrolled Agent and a member of the National Association of Enrolled Agents.
-He is a Certified Fraud Examiner and a Certified Anti-Money Laundering Specialist as well as an Executive-in-Residence for the University of Washington - Bothell School of Business, where he enjoys mentoring graduate and undergraduate students and teaches forensic accounting.
+He is a Certified Fraud Examiner and a Certified Anti-Money Laundering Specialist as well as a Lecturer and Executive-in-Residence for the University of Washington - Bothell School of Business, where he enjoys mentoring graduate and undergraduate students and teaches forensic accounting and other accounting courses.

 Ken began his IRS career on the civil side as a Revenue Agent before making the switch to a Special Agent with IRS-CI where his career eventually elevated him to lead the Pacific Area Field Operations and ultimately was named one of the top law enforcement leaders in IRS-CI.